 The core and example design contain ports (signals) specific to Tandem Configuration.

-These signals provide handshaking between the first stage (the core) and the second stage
+These signals provide handshaking between stage 1 (the core) and stage 2 (the user logic).

-(user logic).
 Handshaking is necessary for interaction between the core and the user logic.
 Table 3-3 defines the handshaking ports on the core.